Home Search Gallery How-To Books Links Workshops About Contact

 A lens' ghost, flare and contrast performance depend on many, many many factors.
 It depends more on the wisdom of the lens designer than a coating on one surface of one element.
 The other zillion surfaces have Nikon's traditionally excellent Super Integrated Multicoating (SIC).

-Doesn't Work on Manual Focus Cameras
+Forget Manual Focus 35mm Cameras

 This is the first Nikon ultrawide on which Nikon has removed the aperture ring to save money.
 These G lenses are useless with manual focus cameras.